Survey Results - Trainee feedback on RPC

 Diversity and inclusion

-Rachel Pears, Inclusion & Diversity Lead / Internal Employment Counsel
+Rachel Pears, Head of Responsible Business / Internal Employment Counsel

 Why is having a diverse workforce important?